rtotala/simple-ats/README.md

 For demo purposes the api is unprotected.
 Protecting your api is highly recommended.
 The signup route is also unprotected, you should secure this route in production.

-## Demo
-The demo is available at https://ats.demos.baykam.me/.
-To access the applicant tracking system visit https://ats.demos.baykam.me/ats.

 ## Contributing
 Pull requests are welcome.